ShyeChern/chat-app/README.md

 # Chat App

 This is a very simple chat app using node.js with socket.io.
-It is hosted under https://chat.shyechern.com/.
+It is host under https://chat.shyechern.com/.

 [Changelog](CHANGELOG.md)